MEET NICHE DIRECTOR, NICK WIMSHURST It’s no secret that at Niche, relationships are our…

 Social Media has been a popular item in the “skills” section of many job seekers’ curriculum vitae’s.
 But what does it really mean to be skilled at social media?
 It’s more than simply having a LinkedIn, Twitter or Facebook account.
 You need to be able to show an interviewer that you’re active on these networks and understand each one’s distinct community, would you be confident in analysing results and reporting back for example?

-Here are some ways that you can improve your skills
+Here are some ways that you can improve your ‘Back to School’ skills:

-The skills you learn or improve on may be your ticket to your next job.
+The ‘Back to School’ skills you learn or improve on may be your ticket to your next job.
+For